nyoom-engineering/nyoom.nvim/.github/README.md

 - A standard library designed to simplify your fennel bike shedding.
 - A declarative package management system (inspired by `use-package`, powered by [Packer.nvim](https://github.com/wbthomason/packer.nvim)).
 Install packages from anywhere, and pin them to any commit.
 - A Space(vim)-esque keybinding scheme, centered around leader and localleader prefix keys (SPC and SPCm).
-- Project search (and replace) utilities, powered by ripgrep, fzf-native, sqlite, and telescope.
+- Project search (and replace) utilities, powered by ripgrep, and telescope.

 However, it also disagrees with some of those ideals
 - Packages are not pinned to commits *by default*.
 Unlike Doom, this configuration includes fewer than 20 packages by default and breaking changes are usually few and far between.
 Everything is rolling release, and if a breaking change does occur I will push a fix within a day (pinky promise!).
 Of course, you are free to pin packages yourself (and use [:PackerSnapshot](https://github.com/wbthomason/packer.nvim/pull/370)).
 I may reconsider as nyoom grows.